AdobeDocs/marketo-measure.en/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-programs-integration.md

 **How do I know whether to use Programs or Activities?**

 The [!DNL Marketo Engage] Programs Integration is a simple way to generate touchpoints based on whether or not a Person is a program member of a program.
-If you're interested in defining a rule based on the time a Person changes to a particular Program status, the [!DNL Marketo Engage] Activities Integration will be the setup you will want, specifically the "Change Status in Progression" activity type.
+If you are interested in defining a rule based on the time a Person changes to a particular Program status, the [!DNL Marketo Engage] Activities Integration will be the setup you will want, specifically the "Change Status in Progression" activity type.